Getting started

 anddevDependencies

 .
-The precise meaning depends on each package manager (see for instance Maven’s documentation for Dependency Scopes)
+The exact meaning depends on each package manager (see for instance Maven’s documentation for Dependency Scopes)

 Manual workflow

-From the Product list page (Your products –> All products), create a new product (button in the top left corner)
+From the Product list page (Your products –> All products), create a new product by clicking “Create a new product”

 Express your exploitation choices